Collateral Textual Analysis

 The costume used in this thriller opening have been used to intimidate the spectators at an early stage to make them keep watching.
 The black clothing on the 1st man sitting down makes him almost have no identity in addition, the lack of dialogue in the early stages of the opening generates more enigma.

-when the man on the right passes a pistol to the 2nd man makes the scene escalate immensely as the use of the prop pistol being exhibited so suddenly generates fear amongst the spectators.
+The powerful tracking shot, shown in figure 3, when the man on the right passes a pistol to the 2nd man makes the scene escalate immensely as the use of the prop pistol being exhibited so suddenly generates fear amongst the spectators.
 In addition we can identify that the intensity within the shot has increased as we hear a crescendo again being inserted via post production editing which adds to the intensity of the tracking shot.

 The dialogue that was exhibited is extremeley intimidating in contrast with both characters holding props that have bad connotations being a ciggarette and a pistol.
 In figure 4 we see them both stood up and the camera transitions from a high angle above the man sitting down to an eye line match of both men stood up in a wide angle medium shot.
 This implies that now the 2nd man has possesion of a gun he has now become a much more powerful prescense within the opening and back to a previous point he has moved up the hierachy so that he can face this other man.

-to a close up, figure 7, then cut to when a gun is put to the mans neck we see a big close up, figure 8, and finally with the addition of a second crescendo the camera transitions to an extreme close up.
+Throughout the opening we can identify the camera angles becoming more and more focused on the characters facial expressions.
+Doing so we see the camera start at a medium long shot/2 shot, figure 5, then transition to a medium shot, figure 6, to a close up, figure 7, then cut to when a gun is put to the mans neck we see a big close up, figure 8, and finally with the addition of a second crescendo the camera transitions to an extreme close up.
 All of these techniques together have synergy with eachother to create a huge amount of intensity until final the opening ends and a cut to black is added to continue with the rest of the film.

 This film has very effectively used narrative theory to manipulate the story in order to create enigma at an early stage in the film to get the spectators stuck into the storyline.
 Starting the film in a way that defies Todorov's theory and originating the film with recognition instead of a linear approach such as an equilibrium really intensifies the entire film by doing so leaving quires in every spectator.